 - visitors to our websites

 The General Data Protection Regulation (GDPR) and Data Protection Act (2018) set out rules for processing personal information.
 This applies to personal information we might hold about you on some paper files and on computers.
 The regulation states that those who record and use personal information must ensure that it is handled properly.
-Therefore we are required, under the General Data Protection Regulation, to ensure that personal information is:
+Therefore we are required to ensure that personal information is:

 - processed in a lawful, fair and transparent way